-Squire - Something Old, Something New, Something Borrowed -The Official Squire Fan Club Album - White Vinyl Reissue
+Squire - The Official Squire Fan Club Album - Vinyl WHITE

 Limited edition hand printed, signed and numbered replica of the original 13 track Official Squire Fan Club Album, in white vinyl!
 Comes with a copy of the original insert sheet.

 The Fan Club Album was issued on November 1982.
 Housed in a plain white sleeve with just rubber stamps printing on front, it featured different studio / demo versions of Squire songs, coupled with a live recorded B-side that captured the sound and excitement of an 'on stage' performance.
 It was thought this way to offer the fans who lived far—and had no chances to see the band onstage—a close idea of what was a sweaty, smokey, rough live gig.
 Squire had a registered fan club membership of over 1500 members by those days, and this LP was originally only available through the fan club.

 The Fan Club album was a chance to share with fans songs that would have remained overlooked were if not for them, and for that I'm eternally grateful!" - Anthony Meynell

 B1 My Mind Goes Round In Circles

 B2 Stop That Girl!

 B4 The Young Idea

 B6 Don't Cry To Me